cancer-platform/platform-mvp/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Todo list (I want to do & I definitely Should DoO)
+- Entire Ptoject Todo
     - [x] Poppins Google Font implemented
     - [x] Tailwind CSS implemented
     - [ ] Merge Tailwind with BEM model
     - [ ] Implement a BEM based Components system
     - [x] Built-in Link component implemented
     - [x] Layout & Pages system implemented
     - [ ] Built-in Image component implemented
     - [ ] Add more pages / layouts
+    - [ ] add an icon.png to app folder as icon for entire project
+- Landing Page
+    - [ ] define & export const metadata
+    - [ ] check global css import in layout
+    - [ ] just for an experiment move some code to a component (s) and place it in the components folder